3devo/PCB-workflows/README.md

 # Licensing
 The content of this repository is subject to copyright by 3devo B.V. and is licensed under the the Creative Commons CC-BY-SA-4.0 license.
-Full code to the license (including a disclaimer on warranty and liability) can be found at: https://creativecommons.org/licenses/by-sa/4.0/legalcode
+Full text of the license (including a disclaimer on warranty and liability) can be found at: https://creativecommons.org/licenses/by-sa/4.0/legalcode

 One exception to this is the `sheets/` subdirectory.
 Files in there are